ggcarrots/django-carrots/source/python_quickstart.rst

 .. testoutput::

-    Height in meters:
+    Enter the height in meters:
     1.75
-    Weight in kilograms:
+    Enter the weight in kilograms:
     65.5
     Your BMI is: 21.387755102040817